seeger22/ner/README.md

 # ner
-Project started January 2020 for DSTC9 research training purpose at New York University (Shanghai).
+Project started January 2020 for DSTC9 research training purpose at New York University (Shanghai) and participated in DSTC10 in May 2020.

-The repo has started updating since July 2022.
-A more technical and completed README.md along with publication info will be updated soon.